timmypiano/itp/MIDTERM/PHASE 4/DocumentationP4.md

 So my original canvas is 400by400.
 Which the object redrawn has to be in a 400by400 square.
 So let me make my canvas for phase 4 1,600 by 1,600 which is just 4x the size, meaning I can make it a 4by4 grid just scaled out, and now I need.
-OMGOSHH I CAN'T DO THIS :((((
+OMGOSHH I CAN'T DO THIS :(((( I'm gonna try the code that someone in the groupchat was explaining but it's just not clicking, it's not working :(